 Second step – fill the jar with honey.

 Bare in mind that once bubbles start to form in the honey, it turns into a frothy concoction, and honey can spill over the jar.
 Therefore don’t fill a jar to the top; give the honey a breathing space.
+I put a plate underneath my honey mixture so liquid can leak out.

 Third step – allow the fermentation process to begin.